jyrkioraskari/IFCtoLBD/README.md

 call mvn enunciate:docs install cd ..
 ```
+-  Note: If you have problems compiling the sources, remove the module-info.java files (they expect to find the JAR files of the Maven referred libraries of older Java versions).

 Then, the best way to create a runnable [Java 19] (https://jdk.java.net/19/) program is to
 1. Use an Eclipse (https://www.eclipse.org/) installation,
 2. Open org.linkedbuildingdata.ifc2lbd.Main class on the Eclipse editor